sia-steve/Slate/source/index.html.md

 }
 ```

-lets you enable and disable a filter mode for the hostdb.
+Lets you enable and disable a filter mode for the hostdb.
 Currenlty the two modes supported are `blacklist` mode and `whitelist` mode.
 In `blacklist` mode, any hosts you identify as being on the `blacklist` will not be used to form contracts.
 In `whitelist` mode, only the hosts identified as being on the `whitelist` will be used to form contracts.
 In both modes, hosts that you are blacklisted will be filtered from your hostdb.
 To enable either mode, set `filtermode` to the desired mode and submit a list of host pubkeys as the corresponding `blacklist` or `whitelist`.
 To disable either list, the `host` field can be left blank (e.g. empty slice) and the `filtermode` should be set to `disable`.

 **NOTE:** Enabling and disabling a filter mode can result in changes with your current contracts with can result in an increase in contract fee spending.
 For example, if `blacklist` mode is enabled, any hosts that you currently have contracts with that are also on the provide list of `hosts` will have their contracts replaced with non-blacklisted hosts.
 When `whitelist` mode is enabled, contracts will be replaced until there are only contracts with whitelisted hosts.
 Even disabling a filter mode can result in a change in contracts if there are better scoring hosts in your hostdb that were previously being filtered out.

-`"filtermode": "whitelist",`
+**filtermode**
-// can be either whitelist, blacklist, or disable
+Can be either whitelist, blacklist, or disable.

-`"hosts"`
+**hosts**
-// comma separated pubkeys
+Comma separated pubkeys.

 # Miner